Orlando Injury Attorneys

-The right time to call a skilled Orlando personal injury attorney is now.
+The right time to call a skilled Orlando injury attorney is now.
 Florida law provides a strict statute of limitations for filing a personal injury case, giving victims four years from the date of an accident and injury to file a claim.
 Preparing a claim can take time, however, and often involves extensive investigation into the circumstances surrounding the incident in question.
 Investigation can help identify all possible negligent parties, gather evidence of their negligence, gain a full understanding of the extent of your injuries and the nature of related losses, among other things.
 Having all of this information is important to prepare and file the most effective claim possible.
 For this reason, you never want to wait until the last minute to call a personal injury lawyer to discuss a potential case.
 Instead, as soon as your health is stable, you should consult with an attorney in our office for a free case evaluation and legal counsel.

-Below are answers to some of the questions the attorneys at Hornsby Law Group encounter most frequently as we help people in Orlando, Winter Park and central Florida with their legal needs in areas such as auto accidents, workers’ compensation, homeowners insurance claims, and investment fraud.
+Below are answers to some of the questions the attorneys at Hornsby Law Group encounter most frequently as we help people in Orlando, Maitland and central Florida with their legal needs in areas such as auto accidents, workers’ compensation, homeowners insurance claims, and investment fraud.
 If you have other questions and need to speak with an attorney in one of these areas, contact our office for a free consultation with one of our able and experienced lawyers.

 If I wasn’t wearing my seat belt when I was hit, can I still recover compensation from the negligent driver who hit me?